 - When you finish the 40 Hour Famine, ease your way back to normal eating by having something light and healthy, like a salad or fruit.

-And remember, going without food is not the only option.
+- Do remember that going without food is not the only option.
 There are plenty of other things you could choose to give up.
-Read 'What are you giving up?' for some great ideas – or add your own suggestions and help others!
+Take a look at what others are giving up!

 Giving up something other than food?